IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 <!-- Blazor -->

 A column is pinned to the right of the rightmost pinned column.
-Changing the order of the pinned columns can be done by subscribing to the `ColumnPinnedScript` event and providing a JavaScript function for changing the `InsertAtIndex` property of the event arguments to the desired position index.
+Changing the order of the pinned columns can be done by subscribing to the `ColumnPinScript` event and providing a JavaScript function for changing the `InsertAtIndex` property of the event arguments to the desired position index.

 <!-- end: Blazor -->